MicrosoftDocs/cpp-docs/docs/data/oledb/defining-stored-procedures.md

 END_PARAM_MAP()
 ```

 The previous example defines a stored procedure as it goes.
 Typically, for efficient reuse of code, a database contains a set of predefined stored procedures with names such as "Sales by Year" or "dt_adduserobject."
 You can view their definitions using SQL Server Enterprise Manager.
-You call them as follows (the placement of the '?' parameters depends on the stored procedure's interface):
+You call them as follows (the placement of the '?' parameters depend on the stored procedure's interface):

 ```
 DEFINE_COMMAND(CMySProcAccessor, _T("{CALL \"Sales by Year\" (?,?) }")